zeshanamin83/box-shadow-creator/README.md

 # What is Box Shadow Creator?

-Get perfect shadows every time for the no-designer this is perfect for a quick box shadow solution.
+Get perfect shadows every time for the non-designer this is perfect for a quick box shadow solution.

 # Installation